mianalysis/mia-deeplearning/README.md

 ------------
 1. Download the version of MIA_DeepLearning, corresponding to your copy of MIA, from the [Releases](https://github.com/mianalysis/mia_deeplearning/releases) page
 2. Place this .jar file into the /plugins directory of the your Fiji installation
-3. Install CSBDeep and StarDist from the Fiji [Updater](https://imagej.net/Updater) tool
+3. Install CSBDeep and StarDist from the ImageJ [Updater](https://imagej.net/Updater) tool

 Usage
 -----